Gojek Singapore committed to safety of driver-partners, customers during Covid-19 outbreak

 Singapore – Gojek Singapore has shared its commitment to ensuring the safety of its driver-partners and customers through various initiatives in light of the Covid-19 outbreak.

-“We are heartened by the comprehensive initiatives announced by the Singapore Government to support companies and workers,” Ms Jacquelyn Cheok told The Independent Singapore.
+“We are heartened by the comprehensive initiatives announced by the Singapore Government to support companies and workers,” a Gojek spokeswoman told The Independent Singapore.

 The Senior Minister of State for Transport and Communications and Information, Dr Janil Puthucheary, announced on Feb 13 that a S$77 million Point-to-Point Support Package (PPSP) would be implemented to help taxi and Private Hire Car (PHC) operators get through the virus outbreak.
 The Government will provide a total of S$45 million, while taxi and PHC companies will commit to the remaining amount.